mb0/xelf-old/DESIGN.md

 To make working with types easier in a language context there are also the void and typ type.

-The flag, enum and rec types are named schema types that globally reference a type definition with additional information.
+The flag, enum and rec types are called schema types and are global references a type definition with additional information.
 The flag type is a integer type used as bit set with associated constants.
 The enum type is a string type with associated constants.
 A record is an object with a known schema.

 The final naming of the types took a long time and serious consideration.
 Real does not imply a floating point precision as much as float does and fits the short naming schema.
 Dict implies